ademcdev/ProjectAi/README.md

 # Virtual Assistant (Under Development)

 **Jarvis** is a virtual assistant currently under development.
 It is designed to assist users with various tasks using natural language processing and speech recognition.
-This project is divided into several files, with `main.py` containing the core functionality of the assistant.

 ## Functionality